bmcorser/_bmcorser.github.io/blog/2015/12/01/learning-by-rote.rst

-The behaviour is going to be dead simple; when a new shell is invoked, open a window showing a random SVG of some :maths:`f(x)`, wait for the window to be closed, wait for some LaTeX input, check input against the expected value.
+The behaviour is going to be dead simple; when a new shell is invoked, open a window showing a random SVG of some :maths:`f(x)`, wait for the window to be closed, wait for some LaTeX input, check aforementioned input against the expected value.
 If the answer is correct, exit.
 If the answer is wrong then show the correct answer along with the question :maths:`f(x) = f'(x)`, wait for the window to be closed, exit.

-First job is to put together a table of questions, answers in LaTeX markup and render SVGs for the questions :maths:`f(x)` and the questions with their answers :maths:`f(x) = f'(x)`.
+The first job we have is to put together a table of questions, answers in LaTeX markup and render SVGs for the questions :maths:`f(x)` and the questions with their answers :maths:`f(x) = f'(x)`.

 ====================  =============================
 ``f(x)``              ``f'(x)``